bestpractical/rt-training-paris2017/README.md

 1. All search page: create page with search results from tickets, assets, users, etc.
 1. Dig MX lookup on RTIR lookup tool
 1. Provide a row at the bottom of search results with functions like SUM
+1. Add checkboxes for selecting AttachmentZip attachments to download

+# Done
+1. Article templates
+1. Does RT::Extension::AttachmentsZip work on 4.4?
+1. Add scrip action/condition as a file instead of user-defined
+1. "Initial resolved" date cf of scrip  (slide 358)
+1. Hide reminders globally / ticket display panel only